simvue-io/docs/docs/index.md

 Simvue consists of:

 * a Python client that can be used to collect information from applications,
-* a web UI providing a dashboard for exploring, comparisons and visualisation
+* a web UI providing a dashboard for exploring, comparisons and visualisation.